Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 What is child custody?

-Do I have child custody?
+Do I have parental responsibility?

 If you are unsure about whether you have parental responsibility, one of our family solicitors will be happy to advise you.

-How do I get child custody?
+How do I get a child arrangement / live with order?

 Our family solicitors are here to help you understand parental responsibility and how it affects you.

-How does child custody work?
+How does child contact work?

 To understand what kind of arrangements could work for you and your child get in touch with one of our family solicitors.